 Employer

-- Government agencies (like NASA) pay steady but slightly lower
+- Federal institutions (like NASA) pay steady although they are slightly less

 Education